MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-get-the-desktop.md

 ### Use command-line options during installation

-When you install Power BI Desktop with the command line, you can set properties and options.
+When you install Power BI Desktop, you can set properties and options with command-line switches.
 These settings are especially useful for administrators who manage or facilitate the installation of Power BI Desktop across organizations.

 |Command-line option  |Behavior  |
 |------------------------------------|---------------------------------------------------------------------------------------------|